233rd Street station

 The 233rd Street station is a local station on the IRT White Plains Road Line of the New York City Subway.
-It is located at the intersection of 233rd Street and White Plains Road in the Williamsbridge neighborhood of the Bronx, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.
+Located at the intersection of 233rd Street and White Plains Road in the Wakefield neighborhood of the Bronx, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.